-- (a) The Retailer will send the DNSP a Supply Works Service Order with Subtype 'Establish Permanent Supply' or 'Establish Temporary Supply' or 'Establish Temporary in Permanent', - (b) The DNSP will check that any additional paperwork provided at this point is acceptable.
+- (a) The Retailer will send the DNSP a Supply Works Service Order with Subtype 'Establish Permanent Supply' or 'Establish Temporary Supply' or 'Establish Tempo

+- (b) The DNSP will check that any additional paperwork provided at this point is acceptable.
 Providing all paperwork is in order, the DNSP schedules and attempts to connect the supply for the NMI.
-The DNSP provides the Service Order Response to the Initiator, as well as generate the Change NMI CR to update the NMI Status in MSATS. - (c) Participants must be aware that there are jurisdictional differences that impact the order of the field work and therefore the sequence of Service Orders requests. - (A) Not used in the NT Procedures - (B) Not used in the NT Procedures - (C) Not used in the NT Procedures - (D) In the Northern Territory, where there has been a deferral of Metering Competition, both the supply activities and the metering activities are undertaken by the DNSP.
-In the case where both supply and metering works are required, Retailers raising both the Supply Service Works and Meter Service Works Services Orders at the same time can be assured of processing with the Northern Territoty distributor.
+The DNSP provides the Service Order Response to the Initiator, as well as generate the Change NMI CR to update the NMI Status in MSATS.

+- (c) Participants must be aware that there are jurisdictional differences that impact the order of the field work and therefore the sequence of Service Orders requests.

+- (A) Not used in the NT Procedures

+- (B) Not used in the NT Procedures

+- (C) Not used in the NT Procedures

+- (D) Not used in the NT Procedures.